Low carbon and sustainable computing

 Professor Wim Vanderbauwhede's research interest is in how programming languages, compilation and use of heterogeneous systems can reduce emissions from computing.
 He is also working on acceleration of scientific computing with a specific focus in simulation of severe weather evens.

-Martin is Professor of Computer Science and Director of the School of Computing and Informatics, Endowed Chair of Computer Science Eminent Scholar and Fulbright Distinguished Chair.
+Martin is Professor of Computer Science and Director of the School of Computing and Informatics at the University of Louisiana in Lafayette, Endowed Chair of Computer Science Eminent Scholar and Fulbright Distinguished Chair.
 His research interests are Digital & Mixed-Signal VLSI Design & VLSI Testing, Design for Reliability, Secure Reconfigurable Architectures and Heterogeneous Computing Architectures.

 Pieter is Universitair Docent (assistant Professor) at the Model based System Depatment department of the Institute for Computing and Information Sciences, in the Faculty of Science of the Radboud University Nijmegen, the Netherlands.
 His research is related to functional programming, especially the functional programming language Clean , and embedded domain specific languages.